Last update: 12.21.2018

 Speed is one of BTGuard’s biggest selling points.
 Torrenting is all about downloading large files quickly, and no torrent-friendly VPN can afford to slam download speeds in the interest of privacy.

 Unfortunately, our testing found that BTGuard can’t deliver on the speed front either.

-Unfortunately, testing for this BTGuard review found that BTGuard can’t deliver on the speed front either.
 Sure, people close to the servers in Canada might enjoy impressive speeds, but for users in places like the USA, there will almost always be a huge drop-off in download speeds.

 We found discrepancies of 20Mbps or more compared to baseline download speeds, and final speeds felt a little pedestrian when downloading test torrents, no matter which server we used.
 Maybe it’s because the software is outdated, or we just didn’t have much luck, but speeds like this will frustrate any torrent users.

 These drop-offs were detected with both the BTGuard torrenting proxy and the BTGuard VPN, so it wasn’t just related to the torrent client we used.
 Below are the Speedtest.net results that we’ve got.

 We also ran a non-torrent oriented speed test from Europe, with a 250 Mbps base speed.